 Researchers also expect to better predict, in particular, what the contribution of glaciers to a rise will be sea level.
 This phenomenon is often attributed to Source The ice in Greenland and Antarctica also appears to be “significantly” related to melting glaciers.

 If all of the melted ice since 2000 reached the ocean, the researchers calculate that it has already raised the water level by 0.74 mm per year.
 They also estimate that between 6 and 19% of the acceleration of sea level rise in the 21st centurye The century is due to the loss of mass from the glaciers.
 21% of this rise comes from glacial meltwater.
 According to the study authors, “ Scientifically rigorous evidence of the urgency of rapid teamwork Reducing greenhouse gas emissions ».

 Melting glaciers are the main cause of rising ocean levels

 The world’s melting glaciers will play a major role in raising the ocean level, much more than that breadth Thermal water or melting ice in Greenland and Antarctica.
 The increase in water levels due to this phenomenon between 1902 and 2009 was estimated at 11 cm.
 This number can increase an additional 15 cm in 2100.

 Article by Quentin Muguet published on 11/19/2012

-And colleagues fromUniversity of Innsbruck (Austria) determined its participation in the average elevation level During the last century.
-They modeled nearly 300,000 glaciers Our planet, except for Greenland and Antarctica.
-Then their development was tracked over time, taking into account precipitation and Carefully recorded for many years.
+I am a mercenary And colleagues fromUniversity of Innsbruck (Austria) determined its participation in the average elevation level Oceans During the last century.
+They modeled nearly 300,000 glaciers Door Our planet, except for Greenland and Antarctica.
+Then their development was tracked over time, taking into account precipitation and Temperatures Carefully recorded for many years.
 The results provided by the simulations were then validated with thousands of measurements taken in the field.